ahlstromcj/seq66/README.md

             -   Segfaults due to not stopping playback before loading the next song.
         *   Fixed app exiting unceremoniously if "quiet" is set.
+        *   Replaced some verbose() checks with investigate() checks to cut down on console output.
+In the CLI, --verbose now shows playlist actions on the console (it prevent daemonization and logging to a file).
     *   Version 0.99.10:
         *   Issue #117 Option to close pattern windows with esc key.
 Must be enabled via a 'usr' option first.